 9.1 MDOR Responsibilities

 MDOR provides state corporate income tax data for all requested corporate taxpayers.
+MDOR will request return information from the taxpayer and provide to the Contractor once a contract is agreed upon and confidentiality agreements are executed.
+This information will be via secured encrypted file transfer methods.
 Federal Tax information is not provided.
-This information will be via secured encrypted file transfer methods.

 MDOR reviews audit leads and selects taxpayers to be included in Audit and Legal Analysis Summary Report.